shader-slang/shader-slang.github.io/docs/reflection-api.md

 ## Background

-### Challenges for Cross-platform Reflection API
+### Challenges for Cross-Platform Reflection API

 Two main challenges are:

-- **Shader Parameter Binding**: Slang Reflection API must provide binding indices/offsets consistant across multiple platforms.
+- **Shader Parameter Binding**: The Slang Reflection API must provide binding indices/offsets consistent across multiple platforms.
-- **Resource Types**: Slang abstracts the concept of "Resource Type" with new concepts and Slang Reflect API provides consistent binding information.
+- **Resource Types**: Slang abstracts the concept of "Resource Type" with new concepts, and the Slang Reflection API provides consistent binding information.

 To execute a shader program, an application must provide arguments for all its shader parameters.
 The **shader parameter binding** is orchestrated by the CPU application code invoking the GPU program.
-However, the mechanisms for parameter passing are mediated by platform-specific GPU APIs, each with its own set of rules and constraints.
+However, the mechanisms for parameter passing are mediated by platform-specific GPU APIs, each with their own set of rules and constraints.

-Also different platforms handle **resource types** differently:
+Also, different platforms handle **resource types** differently:

 - **Direct3D**: Uses register slots (`b`, `t`, `s`, `u`) for binding constant buffers, textures, samplers, and UAVs, respectively.
 - **Vulkan**, **OpenGL**, **WGSL**: Employ binding indices and descriptor sets without differentiating resource types.